reuters-graphics/bluprint_graphics-kit/.changeset/seven-buttons-grow.md

 '@reuters-graphics/graphics-kit': patch
 ---

-Bumps graphics-bin and graphics-kit-publisher for new AWS S3 preview bucket.
+Bumps graphics-bin and graphics-kit-publisher for our new IHN-approved AWS S3 preview bucket.

 ## Migration steps